52 Geek-Out: Intro

 My thoughts on what DC is in fact doing both logistically and creatively are the

 purview of another post.
 If circumstances allow there will be still another dispatch on my ambivalence over the current marketplace, fandom, and my place in it all after that.
-Now I'm letting the geek flag fly unfettered, however, as I unveil the delusional chimera of 52 rebooted DC titles I came up with in the couple of days following Stefan's prompt, fleshed out over several days more as I researched what some of the writers and artists whose work I followed before my forced hiatus from comics have been up to lately.
+Now I'm letting the geek flag fly unfettered, however, as I unveil the delusional chimera of 52 rebooted DC titles I came up with in the couple of days following Stefan's prompt, fleshed out over several days more as I researched what the writers and artists whose work I followed before my forced hiatus from comics have been up to lately.

 Since many of today's buzziest creators are known to me more by reputation than by experience, I've let myself reach back a bit, although I don't want this to be an exercise in nostalgia.
 Per Stefan's initial instructions, I tried to be mindful of such situations as the extreme unlikelihood that Alan Moore would be coming aboard while ignoring any actual exclusivity contracts or what the lack of any particular participant's previous association with DC might suggest in terms of their interest.
 This may not be a hoax, but in addition to a dream it is certainly something of an imaginary story — as, Moore once reminded us so poignantly, are they all.